You have questions, we have answers. If you don’t see your question, send it to us at email@example.com.

 You’ll also need the following:

-Text, display, script, sans serif, serif — bring whatever you’re excited to work on.
-That’s the only way you’ll make it through some of the more tedious character-building aspects of type design.
+Text, display, connected script, experimental, sans serif, serif — bring whatever you’re excited to work on.

 The typeface you bring to the program is your starting point.
-We’ll begin by looking at what you have and refining it, and only from there will we work on expanding it.
 We don’t expect you to show up with a finished piece of work, but you should be past the ideation phase and have a strong direction in place.
-At a minimum, you’ll have a single weight in progress with a basic character set (i.e., all the upper- and lowercase slots, plus some punctuation) filled in.
-Numbers are a bonus.
+At a minimum, you’ll have a single weight in progress with a basic character set.
+The definition of “basic character set” depends on the style of font, but it is something like most of the lowercase and some uppercase, or just the uppercase if the font is intended for all-caps settings.
 If you have more than that, that’s fine too.

 The goal of the application is to help us get to know you and your work.
-We aren’t looking for a particular proficiency; we’re trying to assess whether the program and you are a good fit.
+We aren’t looking for a particular proficiency or credentials; we’re trying to assess whether the program and you are a good fit.
 Essentially, do your learning goals match what the program is offering?
 Can we help you?

 It’s like magic, but for typefaces.
 Seriously though … When applied to typefaces, interpolation is a mathematical means of creating intermediate instances from two or more sets of data.
 “Data,” in this case, refers to a weight or style of a typeface.